vlocityinc/newport-design-system/docs/DevelopmentSetup.md

         </moduleImports>
         ```

-    and remove or comment out the `ui-interaction-builder-components` module:
+    remove or comment out the `ui-interaction-builder-components` module:

 ```xml
 <!--